Skip to main content

 An ISA can contain cash deposits, investments in equities, bonds and collectives.

-You can choose to pay in one of the following:
+For the 2024/25 tax year, you can choose to pay in one of the following:

 • £20,000 to a cash ISA and nothing to a stocks & shares ISA.